Sabretooth (character): Reluctant alliance with the X-Men

-In X-Men (vol. 2) #188 (August 2006), Sabretooth was spotted fleeing a mysterious group of superhumans collectively known as The Children.
+In X-Men (vol. 2) #188 (August 2006), Sabretooth was spotted fleeing a mysterious group of superhumans collectively known as the Children of the Vault.
 Their reasons for pursuing him remained unknown, but two of them—Sangre and Serafina—were tracking him.
 Sangre activated a singularity generator that annihilated most of the town and killed all its citizens, except for a little girl whom Serafina deliberately shielded from the destruction so there would be a witness to what had happened.
 He later encountered two more of the Children—Aguja and Fuego.
 They attacked him and temporarily neutralized his healing factor, but he managed to escape regardless, only to end up at the Xavier Institute later that night seeking sanctuary.

 It is revealed that the Children are after Creed because he has seen them and knows who they are, while the public believed the X-Men destroyed the town.
 It is only when Rogue, the leader of the team, injected Nano-Sentinels into Sabretooth's blood that they take him along with their fight against the Children, a factor that one of the Children exploited.
 At one point, Cannonball saved his life during the battle.
 Sabretooth rewards him with some inside information: "The first time you turn your back, you're dead."
 Following the incident on Providence, Creed escaped the X-Men, but was hurled into the middle of the Pacific Ocean by Cable.

-Writer Mike Carey noted he has no plans on redeeming Sabretooth, saying, "I'm not going to try and show a heroic side to Sabretooth's nature; I’m not going to retcon him so that there are reasons for his actions that make him forgivable.
+Writer Mike Carey noted he has no plans on redeeming Sabretooth, saying, "I'm not going to try and show a heroic side to Sabretooth's nature; I'm not going to retcon him so that there are reasons for his actions that make him forgivable.
 The things he's done are not forgivable and he can't be redeemed.
 I'm not making him into a hero; I'm making him into a team member and there are reasons within the first storyline as to why he ends up fighting alongside the X-Men against another enemy.
 And there are reasons why it's not so easy to simply shake him off again afterwards.
 There are things that are going on that will sort of unfold during the first year of my run which explain his being there and explain his being accepted with very, very grave misgivings into the team."